Sleet :: NewPages Guide to Literary Magazines

 Simultaneous submissions: yes Email submissions: yes Reading period: seasonal Response time: 1 week – 3 months Payment: no Contests: no Founded: 2009 Issues per year: 4

-Publisher’s description: Sleet is an online literary magazine that publishes works of beauty, simplicity, clarity, power.
-We search for that indefinable spark that defines a piece as memorable, and we showcase writers in all phases of their careers.
+Publisher’s description: Sleet is an online literary magazine that publishes works of beauty, simplicity, clarity, and power.
+We search for that indefinable spark that defines a piece as memorable with heart.
+In every edition we showcase writers in all phases of careers, from first published pieces to the big name headliners.
 Sleet strives to be writer friendly.